-Under Section 145 of the Delaware General Corporation Law, the Registrant has broad powers to indemnify our directors and officers against liabilities they may incur in such capacities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act").
+Under Section 145 of the Delaware General Corporation Law, Inhale has broad powers to indemnify our directors and officers against liabilities they may incur in such capacities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act").

-The Registrant's Certificate of Incorporation, as amended provides for the elimination of liability for monetary damages for breach of the directors' fiduciary duty of care to the Registrant and its stockholders.
+Inhale's certificate of incorporation, as amended provides for the elimination of liability for monetary damages for breach of the directors' fiduciary duty of care to Inhale and its stockholders.
 These provisions do not eliminate the directors' duty of care and, in appropriate circumstances, equitable remedies such an injunctive or other forms of non-monetary relief will remain available under Delaware law.
-In addition, each director will continue to be subject to liability for breach of the director's duty of loyalty to the Registrant, for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, for any transaction from which the director derived an improper personal benefit and for violating Section 174 of the Delaware General Corporation Law.
+In addition, each director will continue to be subject to liability for breach of the director's duty of loyalty to Inhale, for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, for any transaction from which the director derived an improper personal benefit and for violating Section 174 of the Delaware General Corporation Law.
 The provision does not affect a director's responsibilities under any other laws, such as the federal securities laws or state or federal environmental laws.

-The Registrant has entered into agreements with its directors and executive officers that require the Registrant to indemnify such persons against expenses, judgments, fines, settlements and other amounts actually and reasonably incurred (including expenses of a derivative action) in connection with any proceeding, whether actual or threatened, to which any such person may be made a party by reason of the fact that such person is or was a director or officer of the Registrant or any of its affiliated enterprises, provided such person acted in good faith and in a manner such person reasonably believed to be in or not opposed to the best interests of the Registrant and, with respect to any criminal proceeding, had no reasonable cause to believe his or her conduct was unlawful.
+Inhale has entered into agreements with its directors and executive officers that require Inhale to indemnify such persons against expenses, judgments, fines, settlements and other amounts actually and reasonably incurred (including expenses of a derivative action) in connection with any proceeding, whether actual or threatened, to which any such person may be made a party by reason of the fact that such person is or was a director or officer of Inhale or any of its affiliated enterprises, provided such person acted in good faith and in a manner such person reasonably believed to be in or not opposed to the best interests of Inhale and, with respect to any criminal proceeding, had no reasonable cause to believe his or her conduct was unlawful.
 The indemnification agreements also set forth certain procedures that will apply in the event of a claim for indemnification thereunder.